intergalacticfm/plugin.review.intergalacticfm/public-catalog-locally.md

 **Tagline** *Austin Cassell's stream*

-**Plot** *UK radio host and dj specialising in braindance, experimental, old school techno and multigenre dj sets.
+**Plot** *UK radio host and DJ specialising in braindance, experimental, old school techno and multigenre DJ sets.
 He has been part of the IFM krew since 2012 curating the very best of new music, classic tracks and exclusive guest sets.
 Previous guests include Wisp, Global Goon, NEZ, VLR and Impakt*

 **Genre** *braindance, experimental, old school techno*